 The medieval towers in Calabria

-There is a Calabria made of medieval towers and castles that always surprise every tourist.
+There is a Calabria made of medieval towers and castles that is always a surprise for each tourist.

 They are, for the most part, defensive and sighting architectures, designed and erected around the 11th century, when Calabria started to be a Norman domain for a long period.

-If you are looking for exciting experience, well, you should start a tour to visit the the most important castles in the five region districts of Calabria.
+If you are looking for an exciting experience, well, you should start a tour to visit the most important castles in the five provinces of Calabria.

 The ruins appeal and the impressive castles

-🏰 But there are also castles used as residential buildings that amaze for their elegance, now open to guided tours.
+But you can also visit castles that were used as residential buildings, still in the 20th century.
+They amaze for their elegance 🏰 , now open to guided tours.

 The Ducal Castle of Corigliano Calabro is an example.

 We suggest to split your experience.
 One weekend to visit a series of castles, perfectly restored.
-Then, a few days to try great trails, discovering ruined towers along the coastline.
+Then, a few days to try great trails, discovering ruined towers along the two coastlines.